 ASYMMETRY in FASHION DESIGN MASTERCLASS

-Here’s the replay video of my workshop about Asymmetry in Fashion Design (and in design in general) It’s a specific masterclass lesson I’m giving from my book
+Here’s the replay video of my workshop about Asymmetry in Fashion Design (and in design in general).
+It’s a specific masterclass lesson based on a chapter from my book.

-drawing fashion with Tombow How to draw cascades, flares for fashion design (circular fflare and circle skirts) by Laura Volpintesta
+drawing asymmetry in fashion design detail with Tombow How to draw cascades, flares for fashion design (circular fflare and circle skirts) by Laura Volpintesta

 Asymmetrical dress design using ciruclar flare to create cascades on one side of a shift dress.
 Marker fashion illustration.